Grants for artists and organizations

-The Artistic Innovations Grant Program encourages the spirit of experimentation and exploration, exclusively engaging in-region artists in the creation of new, original works for audiences in the M-AAA region.
+The Artistic Innovations Grant Program encourages the spirit of experimentation and exploration, exclusively engaging in-region artists and organizations in the creation of new, original works for audiences in the M-AAA region.

 This grant program offers up to $15,000 in support of expenses incurred in the art-making process and premiere of these endeavors.
 Through generous support from the National Endowment for the Arts, M-AAA supports individual artists and arts-based nonprofit 501c3 organizations in Arkansas, Kansas, Missouri, Nebraska, Oklahoma, and Texas for projects that meet the eligibility requirements listed below.

 A great Artistic Innovations project is one that has in-person experiences of art, art making, or artists at the heart of the initiative and introduces a new or original idea or product to the applicant’s audience.
 Engagement through feature presentation and outreach includes but is not limited to performance, publication, lecture/demonstration, exhibition, master class and/or workshop.

 Applications for projects occurring between July 1, 2023–June 30, 2024, were available in January 2023.
 The application deadline was Thursday, February 16, 2023.
 Applicants will be notified of their status in June 2023.

 Applications for projects occurring between July 1, 2024–June 30, 2025 will open in January 2024.

 Questions?
 Please email email@example.com.

 The objective of the Artistic Innovations Grant Program is to support the creation of new, original works of art by eligible in-region artists and organizations.
 See Applicant Eligibility for more information.